 Going for Pre-Marriage Counseling is Like Creating a Safe Space to Air Your Concerns

 When you’re deeply in love, it’s understandable that you don’t want to talk about anything that can possibly jeopardize the relationship.
-Couples tend to sweep concerns under the carpet, convincing themselves that they’ll resolve any problems as and when they arise.
+Couples tend to sweep concerns under the carpet, convincing themselves that they’ll resolve any problems as and when they arise which can possibly lead to a breakup.
 No matter how confident you are about your partner’s commitment, talking about potential stress-triggers in a secure place in the presence of a neutral mediator will go a long way.

 Who’s Paying for What